Mixed Lights are Light components which have their Mode property set to Mixed.

 See in Glossary mode’s Distance Shadowmask is the most resource-intensive option, but provides the best results: it yields high-quality shadows within the Shadow Distance (Edit > Project SettingsA broad collection of settings which allow you to configure how Physics, Audio, Networking, Graphics, Input and many other areas of your Project behave.
 More info

-See in Glossary), and baked high-quality shadows beyond.
+See in Glossary section), and baked high-quality shadows beyond.
 For example, you could create large landscapes with realistic shadows right up to the horizon, as long as the sun does not travel across the sky.

 Subtractive mode provides the lowest-quality results: it renders shadows in real time for only one Light, and composites them with baked direct and indirect lighting.
 Only use this as a fallback solution for target platforms that are unable to use any of the other modes (for example, when the application needs to run on low-end mobile devices, but memory constraints prevent the use of Shadowmask or Distance ShadowmaskA version of the Shadowmask lighting mode that includes high quality shadows cast from static GameObjects onto dynamic GameObjects.
 More info